Seize the day? Absolutely. Live your best life with our fun-filled, flavor-forward, no-time-like-the-present itinerary for 36 hours in SLO CAL.

 Dinner: Flavor to Spare

-With cuisines ranging from French bistro, wood-fired Napoletana pizza, sushi, and elevated American, dinner on the town is sure to surprise and delight.
+With cuisines ranging from a French bistro, wood-fired Napoletana pizza, sushi, and elevated American, dinner on the town is sure to surprise and delight.

 The first restaurant in SLO CAL to receive a Michelin star, Six Test Kitchen in Paso Robles plays with locally-sourced ingredients to serve multi-course tasting menus and optional wine pairings.
 Also in Paso Robles, the team at Les Petites Canailles (French for “the little rascals”) is helmed by Chef Julien Asseo, a French-trained talent who served as Guy Savoy’s right-hand man in Las Vegas before opening his own bistro.
 A little further south in Santa Margarita, The Range merges crisp, modern cuisine with a cowpoke sensibility — all set to a soundtrack of Hank Williams and Patsy Cline.